BRUCE C.

 MEET THE AUTHOR 👋🏼

-Bruce C. Bryan is an entrepreneur, the founder of multiple non-profit organizations, and a connector of people.
+Bruce C. Bryan is an entrepreneur, the founder of multiple nonprofit organizations, and a connector of people.
 He’s a graduate of James Madison University.
 After a long career in the television industry, he started 5Points Creative, an award-winning marketing firm.
 He’s the father of three children and lives in Roanoke, Virginia with his wife Laurel.
 His grandchildren call him Gee.

 SPEAKING🎤

-If you want to catch Bruce on the loose,
+If you want to catch Bruce on the Loose,

 here are a couple of opportunities.